Psychological Services for Children/Families Involved with the Child Welfare System

 Comprehensive Psychological Assessments

 Best Interest Evaluations, authorized and funded either through an OHA/ODHS Administrative Examination or as arranged by a child’s/adolescent’s attorney.
-These evaluations are a sub-type of the Comprehensive Psychological Evaluation described above, and they include professional opinions/findings regarding permanency-related considerations; the caregiving skills/traits that will be needed to meet the individual’s needs over the long term; the supports and services that will help a “forever home” be successful; the treatment and/or activities that will facilitate more secure attachments between the child and their “forever parents,” etc.
+These evaluations are a sub-type of the Comprehensive Psychological Evaluation described above, and they include professional opinions/findings regarding permanency-related considerations and identifying the supports and services that will help a “forever home” placement be successful.

 Relational Assessments

-For Attorneys: Attorneys seeking Child-Parent Relationship Assessments and/or Sibling Relationship Assessments services for their child client(s) under the Oregon Public Defender System (OPDS) should contact our admin team at 503-222-0707 or [email protected] to schedule a consultation on authorizing these services.
+Attorneys seeking Best Interests Evaluations and/or Sibling Relationship Assessments services for their child client(s) under the Oregon Public Defender System (OPDS) should contact our admin team at 503-222-0707 or office@

 Authorization